Alex-Holzer/Code_Snippets/apply_mapping.md

 ) -> DataFrame:
     """
-    Add or subtract time from a timestamp column in a PySpark DataFrame, maintaining the timestamp data type.
+    Add or subtract time from a timestamp column in a PySpark DataFrame, maintaining the timestamp data type with a specific format.

     Args:
         df (DataFrame): Input DataFrame.